isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Jul: Accelerating Clinical Innovations into Market.md

 <p>A prime example would be the Paxman Limb Cryocompression System (PLCS),
 a local innovation to prevent chemotherapy-induced peripheral neuropathy.
-Combining limb cooling with cyclic compression, the device enhances patient safety and tolerability compared to traditional frozen gloves.&nbsp;</p>
-<p>Spanning multiple sites in Singapore, the trial saw&nbsp;76.5% of patients
-completing all planned treatment with cryocompression, while the drop-out rate was only 9.7% due to cold intolerance.
+Combining limb cooling with cyclic compression, the device enhances patient safety and tolerability compared to traditional frozen gloves.&nbsp;Spanning multiple sites in Singapore, the trial saw&nbsp;76.5% of patients completing all planned treatment with cryocompression, while the drop-out rate was only 9.7% due to cold intolerance.
 In all, 67% of patients completed the treatment without dose reduction.</p>
 <p>PLCS’ journey from proof-of-concept to global clinical trials highlights
 how multidisciplinary collaboration, user feedback, and NHIC’s support can fast-track promising technologies into impactful healthcare solutions